bang-olufsen/bang_olufsen-hacs/README.md

 ## Automations

 "raw" WebSocket notifications received from the device are fired as events in Home Assistant.
-These can be received by listening to `bang_olufsen_websocket_event` event types where `device_id` is used to differentiate devices.
+These can be received by listening to `bang_olufsen_websocket_event` and `bang_olufsen_halo_websocket_event` event types where `device_id` is used to differentiate devices.

 ### Physical buttons and sensors